Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Simulation Study

 \subsubsection{Contagion Process}

 The contagion process continues for $T=5$ time steps.
-For simplicity, we assume a strong exposure effect that reduces contagious spread: the probability each affected node affects a selected neighbor is $p_0=0.3$ in unexposed clusters and $p_1=0.1$ in exposed clusters.
+For simplicity, we assume an exposure effect that reduces contagious spread: the probability each affected node affects a selected neighbor is $p_0=0.15$ in unexposed clusters and $p_1=0.12$ in exposed clusters.
+We chose a small effect of intervention so that the power of the trials remains low enough to observe changes due to augmentation of the GEE.
+Due to major differences in transmission in scenarios including unit versus degree affectivity, we divide the probability of transmission by a constant factor of 9 in all of the scenarios exhibiting degree affectivity.
+This constant was chosen to attain similar levels of power between the unit affectivity and degree affectivity scenarios when estimates are obtained from the unadjusted GEE (an average of 42.6\% for the unit affectivity scenarios and 41.8\% for the degree affectivity scenarios).